Traditional Homemade Spanakopita (Easy From Scratch Greek Spinach Pie)

 2. Knead until dough is smooth, using just enough flour to keep it from sticking to the work surface or your hands, 2 or 3 minutes.
 Continue to knead until dough is supple and elastic, about 5 more minutes.
 Wrap dough ball in plastic wrap and let rest at room temperature, ½ hour or for up to 3 hours.
 If making a head you can wrap and refrigerate for up to two days.

-4. Once ready to make your pita.
+1. Once ready to make your pita.
 Unwrap and place on clean working surface.
-Roll it into a sausage trying to keep it as even as possible in thickness from one end to the other, approx 10 inches long.
-Cut sausage into two right down the middle then each half into two and then each of those halves into two, so you have 8 portions.
-No need to use a scale.
+Roll it into a log trying to keep it as even as possible in thickness from one end to the other, approx 10 inches long.
+Cut log into two right down the middle then each half into two and then each of those halves into two, so you have 8 portions.
+No need to use a scale but you can if you are picky.
 (I tend to reserve the larger pieces for the bottom part of the pita and the smaller ones for the top of it - don’t worry if they aren’t totally even) Roll each portion into a ball.
 Place on plate or parchment paper and cover with plastic wrap to prevent dough balls from drying out while you begin to roll them out.

-7. Place one of the circles of dough onto plate and brush all over generously with the olive oil/butter mixture.
+4. Place one of the circles of dough onto plate and using a pastry brush, generously brush dough with the olive oil/butter mixture.
 Repeat with four more circles brushing each in between but DO NOT brush the top of the last one.
 Then use your fingers to press down on the edges of the stack sealing them.
 Place plate in fridge to chill while you do the same for the remaining 3 on a separate plate then chill that stack too while you finish making filling

-9. Preheat oven to 350°F. Prepare a 10-12 inch skillet or baking pan by brushing it generously with the butter/olive oil mix and set aside.
+1. Prepare Pan: Preheat oven to 350°F. Prepare a 10-12 inch skillet or baking pan by brushing the bottom and sides of the pan generously with the butter/olive oil mix and set aside.

-12. Empty filling onto the dough in pan and smooth out evenly into pan.
+5. Add Filling: Spoon filling onto the dough in pan and smooth out evenly into pan.
+I like to use a slotted spoon and leave back Amy excess juices the have accumulated.

-13. Roll the top portion of dough over the pan then use your hands to tuck it into pan over filling - letting it sag in areas.
+6. Place Top Layer Over Filling: Unroll the top portion of dough over the pan then use your hands to tuck it into pan over filling - letting it sag in areas and overlap like a messy tablecloth.

-14. Roll the overhanging portion from the base layer up working your way around the entire pan.
+7. Roll Up Edges & Grease Phyllo: Roll up the overhanging portion from the base layer working your way around the entire pan.
 Brush the edges with butter/oil mixture then drizzle the top of it generously with it.

-15. Score the top of the dough with a sharp knife portioning it out into slices (gently - no need to cut right through the dough).
-Bake in preheated oven for about 55-60 minutes until the phyllo is crisp and deeply golden.
+8. Score Phyllo & Bake: Score the top of the dough with a sharp knife portioning it out into slices (gently - no need to cut right through the dough).
+Bake in preheated oven for about 55-60 minutes until the phyllo is crisp and deeply golden brown.

-16. Remove from the oven and allow to cool 5-10 minutes before cutting into pieces using the scored markings as a guide.
-Enjoy as is or serve the spanakopita with my Classic Greek Village Salad (Horiatiki) or my Classic Greek Lettuce Salad (Maroulosalata).
+9. Cool & Slice: Remove from the oven and allow to cool 5-10 minutes before cutting into pieces using the scored markings as a guide.
+Enjoy as is or serve the spanakopita with my Greek salad section Classic Greek Village Salad (Horiatiki) or my Classic Greek Lettuce Salad (Maroulosalata).

 • You can roll out your circles or discs of dough and butter them up in 5 and 3 layers and make these ahead as well.
 I would just cover the plate with plastic wrap and refrigerate for up to 1 -2 days ahead.
 When ready to roll them out allow them to sit at room temperature for a couple minutes before rolling so it’s easier to roll them out.